jackmolnar/fh-group/README.md

 dashboard.php - this is the main page of the application where users can view unopened leads they have been assigned, view the leads they are currently working, and reminders for leads.

+The other files located in the repo are the files that support these two pages, i.e. the files that process the Ajax requests, function files, etc.

 Lead application - Jonathan Molnar